argadeva/Locohome-Mobile/README.md

 ## Introduction

-LocoHome Backend RestFulAPI is a Room Booking App with restful api.
+LocoHome Mobile is a Room Booking App with React Native and Redux.
 The main features are:

 - Login and Register with JWT.
 - Forgot Password